sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/backend.md

 For example, if you create a `SENSU_BACKEND_TEST_VAR` variable in your sensu-backend file, it will be available to use in your handler configurations as `$SENSU_BACKEND_TEST_VAR`.

+## Create overrides

+Sensu and various operating systems have default limits for certain configuration attributes, like the maximum number of open files.
+Depending on your environment, you may need to create overrides for both Sensu-specific and system limits.

+You can create overrides in several ways:

+- Recommended method: Environment variables in `/etc/default/sensu-backend` (Debian/Ubuntu) or `/etc/sysconfig/sensu-backend` (RHEL/CentOS).
+- Configuration settings in the backend.yml config file.
+- Command line arguments for `sensu-backend start`.

+{{% notice warning %}}
+**WARNING**: Do not edit the systemd unit file to create overrides.
+{{% /notice %}}

+Sensu applies the following precedence to override settings:

+1. Environment variables in `/etc/default/sensu-backend`.
+2. Configuration in the backend.yml config file.
+3. Arguments passed to the Sensu backend via command line.

+For example, if you create overrides in all three places, the values in `/etc/default/sensu-backend` will take priority over values in the backend.yml config file and command line arguments.

+### Example: TODO (Sensu-specific limit)

+### Example: Maximum open files (system limit)

+For many Linux operating systems, the default limit for the maximum number of open files for a single process is 1024.
+Development and production environments often require a higher limit to allow more open files, like 65536, so you will need to override the default limit.

+To do this, create a [custom environment variable][38] named `SENSU_BACKEND_MAX_OPEN_FILES`:

+{{< language-toggle >}}

+{{< code shell "Ubuntu/Debian" >}}
+$ echo 'SENSU_BACKEND_MAX_OPEN_FILES=65536' | sudo tee -a /etc/default/sensu-backend
+{{< /code >}}

+{{< code shell "RHEL/CentOS" >}}
+$ echo 'SENSU_BACKEND_MAX_OPEN_FILES=65536' | sudo tee -a /etc/sysconfig/sensu-backend
+{{< /code >}}

+{{< /language-toggle >}}

 ## Event logging

 {{% notice commercial %}}